trevorwslee/AWeatherClock/README.md

 ...
 ```
 Notes:
-* `INIT_TIMEZONE` -- the initial timezone; as mentioned previously; your MCU's timezone will eventually sync with that returned from 'get current weather' API
+* `INIT_TIMEZONE` -- the initial timezone; as mentioned previously; your MCU's timezone will eventually be synchronized with that returned from 'get current weather' API
 * `DEF_OPEN_WEATHER_API_LOCATION` -- the location (see [ISO 3166 country codes](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes))
   for the initial current weather info; note that when connected to DumbDisplay Android app, your phone's GPS location can be the
   location for getting current weather info